 It may surprise you to see dandelion greens (Taraxacum officinale) on our list, but it can easily be argued to be the most potent of the bunch.
 For starters, dandelion greens are quite rich in potassium, magnesium, calcium and iron.
 As boring as that may sound, 90% of Americans are chronically deficient in one of those vitamins.
 These nutrients play a vital role in maintaining a healthy metabolism which is the first step towards weight loss.

 There you have it!
 These juices are our top recommendations to support your weight loss goals.
-However, it’s essential to remember that any kind of juice should be considered more as a healthy aid to assist you with any fitness goal.
-Stay disciplined by reducing or eliminating processed sugar, alcohol, and foods cooked with seed oils that can negatively affect your metabolism and microbiome.
+However, it’s essential to remember that any kind of juice should be considered more as a healthy aid to assist you with any fitness goal, rather than a one-way ticket to fat loss.
+These juices are best combined with reductions in processed sugar, alcohol, and seed oils, which can negatively affect your metabolism and microbiome.